Shaun Hendy

 Shaun Cameron Hendy MNZM FRSNZ is a New Zealand physicist.
-He is currently a professor at the University of Auckland and was the first director of Te Pūnaha Matatini, a centre of research excellence in complex systems and data analytics.
+He is the chief scientist at climate innovation company Toha.
+He was previously a professor at the University of Auckland and was the first director of Te Pūnaha Matatini, a centre of research excellence in complex systems and data analytics.
 During the COVID-19 pandemic in New Zealand, he led a team of scientists developing mathematical models of the spread of the virus across the country that influenced the government's response to the outbreak.

 Early life and education

 Hendy was raised in Palmerston North, and earned a Bachelor of Science in mathematics in 1992, and a Bachelor of Science with first-class honours in mathematical physics the following year.
 He went on to undertake doctoral studies in physics at the University of Alberta between 1994 and 1998.
 The title of his PhD thesis was Cosmic strings in black hole spacetimes.

 Career

 After completing his PhD, Hendy went to work at Industrial Research Limited in Lower Hutt on a New Zealand Science and Technology post-doctoral fellowship.
 Hendy stayed on at Industrial Research until 2013.
 During that time, he also held a joint academic position at Victoria University of Wellington and served as deputy director of the MacDiarmid Institute for Advanced Materials and Nanotechnology based at the university.
-He continues to be involved with the institute on researching properties of advanced materials as well as the application of mathematical models to innovation.
+He continued to be involved with the institute on researching properties of advanced materials as well as the application of mathematical models to innovation.

-Hendy is currently a professor of physics at the University of Auckland.
-He leads research on the computer modelling of nanostructures and how they can be applied to nanotechnology.
+Hendy has been a professor of physics at the University of Auckland.
+He led research on the computer modelling of nanostructures and how they could be applied to nanotechnology.
+He left the university in October 2022.